 When “The Elf On The Shelf” first came out, I swore our family wouldn’t be sucked in.

-The holidays are stressful enough without having to remember to hide a slightly creepy, weirdly stiff stuffed toy each night before bed….or, more correctly, to quickly can come up with a crazy explanation as to why the elf hasn’t moved since yesterday morning.
+The holidays are stressful enough without having to remember to hide a slightly creepy, weirdly stiff stuffed toy each night before bed….or, more correctly, to quickly can come up with crazy explanations as to why the elf hasn’t moved since yesterday morning.

 “Remember yesterday when you didn’t clean your room like mommy asked?
 The Elf obviously didn’t like that….so he became petrified…like wood…so be good or he won’t be able to move…”